sjoerdk/idiscore/docs/index.rst

     Potentially also determines which

 Data certificate
-    A list of DICOM types which have been successfully passed through a IDIS Core instance IDIS Verify.
-For these DICOM types the Core Instance is 'certified' to work properly.
+    A list of DICOM examples which have been successfully passed through a IDIS Core instance IDIS Verify.
+For these examples the Core Instance is 'certified' to work properly.
 The data certificate can also be used to determine whether new data can be processed or not

 DICOM data type
     A 'kind' of DICOM data.
 Given the heterogeneity of DICOM this is a very tricky / impossible thing to define.